This page may contain affiliate links. Learn More.

 Fresh versus dried herbs

 Dried herbs are just as good as fresh in most cases.
 Drying retains most nutrients in food except for vitamin C. Drying is a great way to store excess herbs for later use.
 Store them in an airtight container and they will be good for most of the winter.
+You can also learn more about how to preserve food with dehydration here.

 Freeze dried herbs